querkmachine/beeps.website/src/blog/2023-11-17-some-thoughts-on-professionalism.md

 title: Some thoughts on "professionalism"
 date: 2023-11-17
 tags: [self-identity, furry fandom, politics, random]
+metadata:
+  description: I've had some people accuse me that, because of who I am, I cannot possibly fulfil my role as a civil servant professionally.
+I've some words for those people.
 ---

 I am a frontend developer.
 I'm also a civil servant.